SUNNY11286/SUNNY11286/README.md

 -Steve Jobs

 # 👽 About Me:
-As a master of AI student at PDEU, with a motive to learn, experience and to do implement research for further upskilling my abilities in the domain.
+As a M.Tech - Data Science student at PDEU, with a motive to learn, experience and to do implement research for further upskilling my abilities in the domain.
 I always looking for ways to deepen my understanding of AI and apply it in real-world contexts.
 With personal initiatives and faculty helps started working on some real good projects an research.

 # 👨‍💻 I code with: